hashicorp/vault/website/source/docs/secrets/transit/index.html.md

 Operators of Vault generally include the security team at an organization, which means they can ensure that data is encrypted/decrypted properly.

-The transit backend also supports doing key derivation.
+As of Vault 0.2, the transit backend also supports doing key derivation.
 This allows data to be encrypted within a context such that the same context must be used for decryption.
 This can be used to enable per transaction unique keys which further increase the security of data at rest.

 Additionally, since encrypt/decrypt operations must enter the audit log,